Tharun8951/Air-Quality-Index/QUICK_START.md

 ## Test It Works

 1. Open http://localhost:5173
-2. Type "London" in search box
+2. Type "Pune" in search box
 3. Click "Search"
 4. You should see air quality data